Leanne Weenk, Registered Clinical Counsellor in Langley, BC

 TRAINING AND SPECIALTIES

 I hold a Master’s Degree in Counselling Psychology and am a Registered Clinical Counsellor (#20418) with the BC Association of Clinical Counsellors.
-I specialize in working with teens, couples, and adults who are working through concerns such as anxiety, depression, trauma, grief, attachment, self-esteem, life transitions, and relationship challenges.
+I work with teens, couples, and adults who are working through concerns such as anxiety, depression, trauma, grief, attachment, self-esteem, life transitions, and relationship challenges.
 Outside of my clinical work, I have six years of experience working with youth and their families as a Youth Care Worker.
 I am also certified to work with clients who receive coverage through First Nations Health Authority (FNHA).

 My approach to counselling is person-centered and trauma informed.
 I have also completed training in the following areas: